NATIVSHARK

 Shadow Loops can help you recognize how sounds are commonly shortened, underpronounced, or otherwise changed when spoken at natural speed.

 They help train your brain to pick up how the language sounds at normal, everyday speed.
-Sometimes that can be fast for us at the start, but that’s why we use them; to help us get a stronger foothold in our listening comprehension.
+Sometimes that can be fast for us at the start, but that’s why we use them.
+They help us get a stronger foothold in our listening comprehension.

 One thing’s for sure: If you don’t know what it’s supposed to sound like, you can’t pronounce it yourself.